 Money Market Funds

-Before investing in a money market fund, you should carefully read all of the fund’s available information, including its prospectus, or profile if the fund has one, and its most recent shareholder report.
+Before investing in a money market fund, you should carefully read all of the fund’s available information, including its prospectus (or summary prospectus, if the fund has one), and its most recent shareholder report.

 Money market funds are regulated primarily under the Investment Company Act of 1940 and the rules adopted under that Act, particularly Rule 2a-7 under the Act.
 Unlike a “money market deposit account” at a bank, money market funds are not federally insured.